talon-one/talon_one.js/docs/ManagementApi.md

 - **Accept**: application/csv

-## getAccessLogs
+## exportReferrals

-> InlineResponse2009 getAccessLogs(applicationId, rangeStart, rangeEnd, opts)
+> String exportReferrals(applicationId, opts)

-Get access logs for application (with total count)
+Export referrals to CSV file

+Download a file containing the referrals that match the given parameters.

 ### Example